 THIS PLAN IS NOT INSURANCE and is not intended to replace health insurance.
 This plan does not meet the minimum creditable coverage requirements under M.G.L. c.
 111M and 956 CMR 5.00.
 This plan is not a Qualified Health Plan under the Affordable Care Act.
+This is not a Medicare prescription drug plan.
 The range of discounts will vary depending on the type of provider and service.
 The plan does not pay providers directly.
 Plan members must pay for all services but will receive a discount from participating providers.
 The list of participating providers is at www.compassrosebenefits.com/Careington.
 A written list of participating providers is available upon request.
 Discount Medical Plan Organization and administrator: Careington International Corporation, 7400 Gaylord Parkway, Frisco, TX 75034; phone 800-441-0380.